 Rossi replied, "I don’t know what it’s about."
-He looked at his watch and said, "I have to go do an interview for Johnson City."
+He looked at his watch and said, "I have to go interview for Johnson City."

-"When I shoved Tojo, I watched Fargo to see what he was going to do with the gun when he picked it up.
+"When I shoved Tojo, I watched Fargo to see what he would do with the gun when he picked it up.
 I didn’t know whether he was going to shoot me or not."

 Donovan explains how he barely escaped with his life.

 "Luckily, they had left the door open when they came in.
-If they had closed it, I honestly believe they might have killed me.
+I believe they might have killed me if they had closed it.
 I was probably five feet from the door.
 They already had me on my knees, but I just caught my foot on the edge of the shower and used it to launch myself at Tojo and knock him back onto the chair."

 When Eddie asked where Jarrett was, Donovan claims that he was across the hall trying to get the blood off himself.